OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is essentially a :term:`depth-first search` of the solution space.
       This can be improved using a :term:`branch-and-bounds algorithm`.

+   bad reference
+      :to-term: NullPointerException :label: raises

+      A reference is referred to as a bad reference if it is allocated but not initialized.

    bag
       :to-term: multilist :label: synonym